King Ludwig II rests in a crypt in Munich

 St. Michael church in Munich, King Ludwig II burial place

-The most famous ruler of Bavaria, King Ludwig ll (1845 to 1886) rests the basement of the St. Michael church.
-The crypt in the cellar was designed as the burial site for the House of Wittelsbach and therefore has a princely crypt, which is one of the most important burial sites of the Bavarian ruling house
+The most famous ruler of Bavaria, King Ludwig II (1845 to 1886), rests in the basement of St. Michael’s Church.
+The crypt located in the cellar was specifically designed as the burial site for the House of Wittelsbach and therefore includes a princely crypt, which is recognized as one of the most important burial sites associated with the Bavarian ruling house throughout history.

 King Ludwig II casket, St Michael church